Skip to content

 9. Replication Log

-File: src/cluster/replication_log.rs
+File: src/adapters/cluster/replication_log.rs

 The replication log is a RocksDB-backed store that tracks WAL and mutation acknowledgements from peers.